 Heavy cream is often called for in baked goods recipes and it can be rather expensive to have on hand.
-Here are a couple different homemade substitutes that work well in place of heavy cream.
+Here are a couple of different homemade substitutes that work well in place of heavy cream.

 MYO Heavy Cream Substitute